mickaelsilva/chewBBACA_deprecated/README.md

 **Important Notes before starting:**

- - For **chewBBACA**, the definition of an allele is that each allele must represent a complete Coding Domain Sequence, with starting codon and stop codon according to the [NCBI genetic code table 11](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
-It will automatically exclude any allele which DNA sequence that does not contain start or stop codon and that it's length is not multiple of three.
-The allele identification is performed using [Prodigal 2.6.0 ](https://github.com/hyattpd/prodigal/releases/).
+ - For **chewBBACA**, the definition of an allele is that each allele must represent a complete Coding DNA Sequence, with start and stop codon according to the [NCBI genetic code table 11](http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
+It will automatically exclude any allele for which the DNA sequence does not contain start or stop codon and that the length is not multiple of three.
+The CDS identification is performed using [Prodigal 2.6.0 ](https://github.com/hyattpd/prodigal/releases/).
  - All the referenced lists of files *must contain full path* for the files.
  - Make sure that your fasta files are UNIX format.
-If they were created in Linux or MacOS systems they should be in the correct format, but if they were created in Windows systems , you should do a a quick conversion using for example [dos2unix](http://linuxcommand.org/man_pages/dos2unix1.html).
+If they were created in Linux or MacOS systems they should be in the correct format, but if they were created in Windows systems, you should do a a quick conversion using for example [dos2unix](http://linuxcommand.org/man_pages/dos2unix1.html).

 ----------
 ## FAQ